jeremycline/jcline.org/_posts/2021-04-30-hdr-in-linux-p1.md

 nits.
 Working with real world luminance that cannot be directly displayed is often called "scene-referred" luminance.
-We have to transform the scene-referred luminance levels to something we can display ("display-referred" luminance) by compressing or shifting the values to a displayable range.
+We have to transform the scene-referred luminance levels to something we can display ("display-referred" luminance) by compressing or shifting the luminance values to a displayable range.

 You might think it's best to leave content in scene-referred lighting levels until the last possible moment (when the display is setting the value for each